kijungs/thinkd/README.md

-Think Before You Discard: Accurate Triangle Counting in Graph Streams with Deletions
+Think before You Discard: Accurate Triangle Counting in Graph Streams with Deletions
 ========================

 **ThinkD (Think before you Discard)** is a streaming algorithm for triangle counting in a fully dynamic graph stream with edge additions and deletions.